JukkaL/alore/windows/installer/README-installer.txt

    program
  * Associate .alo files to alore interpreter
  * Support uninstalling everything
- * Support Windows 7, Vista and XP
+ * Support Windows 7, Vista and XP (probably also Windows Server 2003/2008 but this has not been tested)

-Prerequisities:
+Prerequisites:
- * Working Alore build environment (mingw and msys)
+ * Working Alore build environment (MinGW and MSYS)
  * NSIS (Nullsoft Scriptable Install System)
-   * At least version 2.46 works
+   * Version 2.46 is known to work; more recent versions are probably fine

 Building the installer:
+ * Clone Alore git repository or extract Alore source zip/tar.gz file to local hard disk.
+   * The directory that contains the sources is the build directory.
- * First build Alore without debug information; use the default C:\Alore
+ * First build Alore without debug information.
+Do this in the MSYS shell (you should not change the default install prefix):
-   prefix:
      $ make clean
      $ ./configure CFLAGS=-O2
      $ make && make test